modelearth/localsite/start/cloudflare/README.md

 https://www.youtube.com/watch?time_continue=1&v=mVzdEl5G0iM
 -->

-Enable HSTS - Turn on all 4, set Max Age Header to 12 months.
+Click "Enable HSTS" - Turn on all 4, set Max Age Header to 12 months.
 (6 months is too short for hstspreload.org)

-Set to: Minimum TSL 1.2
+Minimum TLS Version: Minimum TSL 1.2
 Below, leave the default of "TLS 1.3" as "On"

+Under "Speed > Optimization"

+- Auto Minify - All 3
+- Brotli compression - On (the default)

 Click two checkboxes here so browsers always preload as https: [hstspreload.org](https://hstspreload.org)